 Transfer Student Options

-Johnson State College offers two options for transfer students:
+Johnson State College offers three options for transfer students:

-To Apply for Admission As an On-Campus Transfer Student
+To Apply for Admission As a Campus-Based Transfer Student

-- Complete and submit our transfer student application for admission.
+- Complete and submit our application for admission.

 - Provide the following required materials:

 - Official transcript(s) from all colleges you have attended;

 - A Mid-term Grade Report if you’re currently enrolled elsewhere and have not completed the current semester;

 - A letter of recommendation, preferably from an academic advisor or professor;